austinmckamey/CS260-Start-up/README.md

 # Yay I'm changing it from the terminal

-## This will definitely be a merge conflict
+## Merge conflicts aren't that hard, also this is how you make a smaller heading!!